 This command is used to pre-erase and condition data sectors prior to a Write Sector without Erase command or a Write Multiple Without Erase command.
 There is no data transfer associated with this command but a Write Fault error status can occur.
-Table 16 defines the Byte sequence of the Erase Sector command.
+Table 14 defines the Byte sequence of the Erase Sector command.

-Table 16: Erase Sector(s)
+Table 14: Erase Sector(s)

-Task File Register 7 6 5 4 3 2 1 0 COMMAND Coh DRIVE/HEAD nu L nu D arting sector/LBA CYLINDER HI Cylinder[15:8] or LBA[23:16] of the first sector/LBA to erase CYLINDER LOW Cyl inder[7:0] or LBA[15:8 3] of the fi rst sector/I BA to eras e SECTOR NUM S ector[7:0] ( or LBA[7:0] of the firs t sector/LB A to erase SECTOR COUNT The number of sectors/logical blocks to erase FEATURES nu
+Task File Register 7 6 5 4 3 2 1 0 COMMAND Coh DRIVE/HEAD nu nu L nu D H[3:0] or LBA[27:24] of the starting sector/LBA CYLINDER HI Cylinder[15:8] or LBA[23:16] of the first sector/LBA to erase CYLINDER LOW Cyl inder[7:0] or LBA[15:8 3] of the fi rst sector/I BA to eras e SECTOR NUM S ector[7:0] or LBA[7:0] of the firs t sector/LB A to erase SECTOR COUNT The number of sectors/logical blocks to erase FEATURES nu